-If you do have a door needing some attention, it’s generally easier to resolve than you might think.
+If you have a door needing attention, it’s generally easier to resolve than you might think.

-Rather than get someone in to do the work, our guide on how to plane a door like a carpenter should let you take care of things yourself.
-If you follow our handful of simple steps, it’ll be plane sailing all the way.
+Rather than hiring a carpenter, our guide on how to plane a door will show you how easy it is to do it yourself.
+If you follow our simple steps, it’ll be plane sailing.

 Tools & Materials

 - Screwdriver or drill (for taking down the door)

 - A thin piece of cardboard